 Birds don’t have hair, they have feathers.
 Mostly.
 Usually.
+(Recent studies show it is probable that many dinosaurs were feathered too!)

-So like us, in their skin they have follicles from which the feather grows.
+Like us, in their skin they have follicles from which the feather grows.

 The main hard bit, the “spine” of the feather is called the shaft or rachis.